Iver Johnson AMAC-1500: Naming variants and company controversy

-Final Disposition of Company and its Rifle
+Final disposition of the company and its rifle

 As part of the final asset sell-off in bankruptcy court, Numrich Gun Parts acquired all of the M1 and Enfield parts.
 Redick Arms Development (aka incorrectly referenced as 'Redrick'; incorporated 1990, later sold in 1999 to Aurora Tactical, LLC [Springdale Arkansas]) by single owner Ron Witherspoon (Rogers, Arkansas, same as Daisy Weapon Systems), acquired some of the unsold AMAC 5100s as did Ramo Defense (incorporated 1977; defunct www.ramo.com website) located in Nashville, Tennessee.
 Later in 2003, other remaining unsold AMAC 5100 rifles were acquired by single owner of Ultimate Accuracy Arms, Darrell Reynolds (incorporated in 2003, Lonoke, Arkansas).
 Iver Johnson Arms branding, trademark, and other rights were acquired from the bankruptcy court by a Rockledge, Florida based company that began using the Iver Johnson name and Owl company logo in 2006.
 Their website plainly states that, “We do not have any parts, guns, or info related to the old Iver Johnson name (Ibid).
-Mr. Louis Imperato passed away in 2007 and his son, Anthony, moved the Henry Repeating Arms company to Bayonne, New Jersey in 2008.
+Mr. Louis Imperato died in 2007 and his son, Anthony, moved the Henry Repeating Arms company to Bayonne, New Jersey in 2008.